NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Tapestry Refugee.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine or Stealth skill, plus a Lore skill related to the terrain you lived in while on the demiplane (such as Cave Lore or Desert Lore).
-You gain the [[Feats/Assurance|Assurance]] skill feat with the skill you chose to become trained in (Medicine or Stealth).
+You gain the [[Assurance|Assurance]] skill feat with the skill you chose to become trained in (Medicine or Stealth).

 * * *